gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     | metadata                            | {}                                   |
     +-------------------------------------+--------------------------------------+

-This command returns immediately, even if the virtual machine is not yet started::
+This command returns immediately, even if the OpenStack instance is not yet started::

     root@api-node:~# nova list